- Born

 Luc Besson

-Luc Besson is a French film director, writer, and producer known for making highly visual thriller and action films.
-Besson has been nominated for, and won, numerous awards and honors from the foreign press, and is often credited as inventing the so-called "Cinema du look" movement in French film.
+Luc Besson (born March 18, 1959) is a French director, writer, and producer, known for making highly visual thriller and action films.
+Besson has received numerous awards and honors, and is often credited as inventing the so-called "Cinema du look" movement in French film.
+He is best known for directing the action films Léon: The Professional (1994), The Fifth Element (1997), and Lucy (2014), and also produced the Taken (2008–2014) and Transporter (2002–2015) franchises.

 Born in Paris, Besson spent his childhood traveling Europe with his parents and developing an enthusiasm for ocean diving, before an accident would push him toward the world of cinema.
 After taking odd jobs in the Parisian film scene of the time, Besson began writing stories that would eventually evolve into some of his greatest film successes: The Fifth Element and Le Grand Bleu.